kkiseru/2D-RPG/README.md

 # 2D-RPG
-It is a simple game made as a present for my lover.
-Players are supposed to complete quests to be presented with items (gifts!))
+It is a 2D RPG inspired by @RyiSnow on youtube
+A simple treasure hunting game made for lovers.
+After completing quests, lover will be presented a gift !